petemad/CV-and-My-achievments/CV.md

 ## Interests:
 1. Projects
 2. Research
-3. physics
+3. Physics
-4. writing scenarios
+4. Writing scenarios
-5. programming
+5. Programming
 6. Reading
 7. Music

 ## Experience:

-1. Great experience in organizing conferences or concerts.
-2. Self learning as during this semester it was asked to make some projects and tasks which requires a very wide knowledge in many aspects.
-3. How to get the best output in no time.
-4. How to work under pressure.
-5. Designing of smart home and implementing of associated mobile application special for Al-zeheimar patient.
+1. Designing of smart home and implementing of associated mobile application special for Al-zeheimar patient.
-6. Designing a model for artificial iris works with required sensors.
+2. Designing a model for artificial iris works with required sensors.
-7. Project used for transportations of vaccines associated with a mobile application.
+3. Project used for transportations of vaccines associated with a mobile application.
-8. A special project for patients in rehabilitation period -designed for hand rehabilitation- to make them do their excersises at home and let their doctor supervise their work remotly.
+4. A special project for patients in rehabilitation period -designed for hand rehabilitation- to make them do their excersises at home and let their doctor supervise their work remotly.
-9. A special circuit to measure  EMG signal and visualize it using osclliscope.
+5. design circuit to measure  EMG signal and visualizing it using osclliscope.
-10. Working on a DNA allignment code in Data structure final project
+6. Working on a DNA allignment code in Data structure final project
+7. Self learning as during this semester it was asked to make some projects and tasks which requires a very wide knowledge in many aspects.
+8. How to get the best output in no time.
+9. How to work under pressure.
+10. Social and educational activities in the church.
+11. Great experience in organizing concerts and special days in the church.

 ## Knowledge :
  **Title** | **Date**
  --------- | --------
  C++ | 2018
- c++ OOP | 2018
+ C++ OOP | 2018
  C programming | 2017
  python | Now via online course
  LabView | 2018